CailinBellWold/README-Generator/README.md

 DEMO
 *Creating a README, following the in-terminal prompts.
 Verifying that the README file is created and meets project requirements.*
+This demo may also be accessed via this [Demo Link](https://github.com/CailinBellWold/README-Generator/blob/main/images/README-Generator.gif).

 ![Demo README.md creation.](./images/README-Generator.gif)